The Southeast Conservation Blueprint

 A few things to keep in mind as you explore the Blueprint

-- The Blueprint identifies lands and waters that have high conservation value.
+- The Blueprint identifies areas where conservation action would have the biggest impact for a connected network of lands and waters.
 A range of conservation activities could benefit those priority areas, including management, economic incentives, and protection.
-The Blueprint should not be interpreted as a plan for land acquisition.

 - The Blueprint is not intended to be used in isolation of other datasets.
 Instead, it provides a regional perspective that, in combination with local data and knowledge, can help inform decisions about where to focus conservation action in the face of future change.

-- If you want to find your piece of the Blueprint, depending on where you’re looking, you can explore the subregional Blueprint inputs and underlying datasets.
-These underlying layers can help you understand the important areas for birds, water quality, climate resilience, prescribed burning, reforestation, and much more.
-These other layers can help you tell the unique story of what makes your area of interest special.
-Contact Blueprint staff if you’d like some help.
+- If you want to find your piece of the Blueprint, you can explore the underlying indicator and connectivity data.
+These layers can help identify important areas for corridors, birds, water quality, climate resilience, prescribed burning, reforestation, and more.
+They can also help you tell the unique story of what makes your area of interest special.
+Contact a member of Blueprint user support staff if you’d like some help.

 Known issues